shivshankardayal/full-website/books/c/source/lang.rst

 alignment requirements. [#]_ A derived type is not qualified by the qualifiers (if any) of the type from which it is derived.

+Further, there is the ``_Atomic`` qualifier.
+The presence of the ``_Atomic`` qualifier designates an atomic type.
+The size, representation, and alignment of an atomic type need not be the same as those of the corresponding unqualified type.
+Therefore, this Standard explicitly uses the phrase "atomic, qualified or unqualified type" whenever the atomic version of a type is permitted along with the other qualified versions of a type.
+The phrase "qualified or unqualified type", without specific mention of atomic, does not include the atomic types.

 A pointer to ``void`` shall have the same representation and alignment requirements as a pointer to a character type.
 [17]_ Similarly, pointers to qualified or unqualified versions of compatible types shall have the same